kmukul123/SRC/AzureFunction.IocSample/README.md

-#  template / sample for using IOC in azurefunctions
+#  Template / Sample for using IOC in azurefunctions
   working Sample which demonstrates how dependency injection or IOC works in azure function the sample uses azure function 2.0